barvch/generador-de-sandbox/recursos/UserManual/README.md

                 + Tipo:

-                    - External.
+                    > - External.
 Bridges the virtual switch to physic network adapter.
-                    - Internal.
+                    > - Internal.
 Create a virtual LAN.
-                    - Private.
+                    > - Private.
 Isolates the virtual switch from network.

                 + ApadaptadorRed.
 Name of physical network adapter.

+                > This field only is requiered if Tipo is set as External.
                 > To know the physical network adapters available open Powershell and run the following command:
                 > ```Powershell
                 > Get-NetAdapter -Physical